People's Bank of China: 21st century

 In 2003, the Standing Committee of the National People's Congress approved an amendment law for strengthening the role of PBC in the making and implementation of monetary policy for safeguarding the overall financial stability and provision of financial services.
 That year, the long overdue restructuring of China's banking sector made major progress with the creation of Central Huijin Investment, a PBC-managed fund that allowed the PBC to take the lead from the Ministry of Finance on the restructuring process and from the CCP Central Organization Department on the appointment of senior bank executives.
 That same year, however, the PBC reluctantly lost its direct authority over banking supervision with the creation of the China Banking Regulatory Commission.

 In 2005, the PBC elevated its branch in Shanghai to the status of "second head office", in a move intended to mirror the prominent market-facing role of the Federal Reserve Bank of New York within the US Federal Reserve System.
 In 2006, the PBC established the Credit Reference Centre to provide financial credit reporting.
 In 2008, the PBC lost the direct ownership stakes it had built up in much of China's financial sector as the ownership of Central Huijin was transferred to the China Investment Corporation (CIC), a newly created sovereign wealth fund.

 During the Great Recession, the PBC helped address bank liquidity crisis by signing swap agreements with numerous other countries to provide them with liquidity based on the renminbi.
 As of 2021, China has swap agreements with 40 countries.

 In 2010, the PBC issued administrative measures regarding online non-financial payment services.
 These measures retroactively recognized the legal status of online third-party payment platforms like Alipay.
 Prior to the 2010 measures, these services existed in a legal grey area.

 In 2015, the PBC hosted China's first formal deposit insurance scheme.
 In 2019, this scheme was reorganized as a subsidiary of the PBC, the Deposit Insurance Fund Management Company.
 Meanwhile, in 2017, the PBC was tasked with the secretariat of China's newly established Financial Stability and Development Committee chaired by Vice Premier Liu He.
 In 2020, the PBC initiated supervision of significant financial holding companies.

-The PBC underwent through another major restructuring in 2023 as part of the plan on reforming Party and state institutions, with the abolition of the nine regional branches established in 1998, which had already seen their authority watered down by a change in 2004 that had returned authority to the PBC's branches at the provincial level and further changes in 2018.
+The PBC underwent another major restructuring in 2023 as part of the plan on reforming Party and state institutions, with the abolition of the nine regional branches established in 1998, which had already seen their authority watered down by a change in 2004 that had returned authority to the PBC's branches at the provincial level and further changes in 2018.
 Additionally, the PBC's county-level branches were absorbed by city-level branches.
 The new branches were inaugurated on August 18, 2023.
 The oversight over financial holding companies and financial consumer protection was also transferred from the PBC to the newly established National Financial Regulatory Administration (NFRA).
 Around 1,600 county-level branches of the PBC are planned to be absorbed to the NFRA; the PBC had 1,761 such branches at the end of 2021.